 Incident Management Team (IMT) Experience: The District recognizes that during a major emergency, the ability to mobilize adequate incident command staff from the immediate area is very limited.
 To address this, the District has sought opportunities outside the area for command staff to gain hands-on experience that can be brought back to the District.
-Examples include wildland deployments to Eastern Washington to fill roles such as Crew Boss, Medical Unit Leader, Division Supervisor, Incident Commander, etc. Several of the District’s responders serve as Incident Management Team members of the Northwest Incident Management Team.
+Examples include wildland deployments to Eastern Washington to fill roles such as Crew Boss, Medical Unit Leader, Division Supervisor, Incident Commander, etc.

-The Incident Command Vehicle: Operated in collaboration with the Clallam County Sherriff’s office, the Fire District hosts, operates, and maintains an Incident Command Vehicle (ICV).
+Incident Command Vehicle: Operated in collaboration with the Clallam County Sherriff’s office, the Fire District hosts, operates, and maintains an Incident Command Vehicle (ICV).
 The ICV is stored at the District’s Training & Maintenance Facility.
 When called upon, qualified responders will mobilize and drive the ICV to the incident’s location.
 Upon arrival the ICV can be set-up to serve as a mobile field command center specifically to support management of large scale, multi-discipline, and/or complex incidents that warrant a Unified Command structure.
 The ICV is equipped with complex radio and satellite equipment to support the interoperability of multi-agency communications equipment.